tintinweb/easy-rsa/README.md

-Note - this is just a proof of concept. password your generated keyfiles in order to protect them
+Note - this is just a proof of concept.

 + removed --interactive from easy-rsa build scripts (easier for scripting)